 We have been fortunate in that we have access to satellite support and Pharmaspectra with up-to-date information on the scientific interests of Global Experts, what they are publishing, what they have presented on, clinical trials they are participating in, grants they have been given, etc. That is a great starting point from which to then move into conversations to truly understand an Expert’s priorities.

 KOL-centric plans are tailored and differ from Expert to Expert.
-For example, some plans may include development of Medical Education materials, for others, it might be about communication of scientific data at congress or co-chairing a Steering Committee focused on evidence generation plans.
+For example, some plans may include the development of Medical Education materials, for others, it might be about communication of scientific data at a congress or co-chairing a Steering Committee focused on evidence generation plans.
 In short, the activities outlined in those Expert-centric plans are focused on KOL interests and our aligned Strategic Scientific Objectives.
 Everyone involved in delivering, reviewing, and revising those plans is contributing as appropriate.
 Those of us working in Global Medical SP&C must work closely with colleagues in R&D and Field Medical, and in a company the size of GSK, it is not always as easy as it sounds!

 Acceleration Point: Speaking of global level, what are the biggest challenges of coordinating between global and local teams to ensure a great KOL relationship?

 Michelle Warner: The biggest challenge is keeping one another updated, as well as keeping on top of the work KOLs are involved in – not only now in the traditional scientific journals, but also of course on Social Media.
-There is often a delicate strategic prioritization required to balance the medical engagement priorities at country and above-country level – especially acute with US and UK-based Experts.
+There is often a delicate strategic prioritization required to balance the medical engagement priorities at the country and above-country level – especially acute with the US and UK-based Experts.
 Furthermore, it is not just about working with MSL teams, there are other colleagues working in Communications and Publications who work closely with Global External Experts.
 The most challenging time can be during an International Scientific Congress when so much is happening in a really condensed time period.
-KOLS have challenging timetables and often want to meet with some of the more senior leaders in the industry but will expect their MSLs to be fully aware of what is planned or takes place spontaneously.
-It is particularly important for us to be on ‘speed dial’ to some of our Medicine Development Leads in R&D or those working on the early science, to address some of the requests.
+KOLS have challenging timetables and often wants to meet with some of the more senior leaders in the industry but will expect their MSLs to be fully aware of what is planned or takes place spontaneously.
+It is particularly important for us to be on ‘speed dial’ with some of our Medicine Development Leads in R&D or those working on the early science, to address some of the requests.
 Keeping Field Medical informed is something I have to make a really conscious effort to do.